MobyGamer/XDC/README.md

 virtual session (ie. Windows XP in VirtualBox) without any trouble, albeit with some DOS-era limitations such as required 8.3 filenames.

-Compiling the code requires some files from my \UNITS repository, so grab that as well.
+Compiling the code as-is requires Turbo Pascal 7.0 as well as some files from my UNITS github repository.